From Sunday to Sabbath: The Puritan Origins of Modern Seventh-day Sabbatarianism

 When James I ascended the English throne, everyone concerned about the proper observance of Sunday thought they had a king who would restore some respect for church practice.
 James gave every indication that he was concerned about the need to reform the English people’s Sunday habits.
 Thus, in 1603 and 1604, he decreed reforms to restrict some forms of Sunday entertainments.

 The Puritans were heartened.
 Yet the Puritans would eventually learn that his views were more in line with the established church’s position than with theirs, for he appealed to church and state tradition rather than Scripture.

 In August 1617, as James traveled through Lancashire, a group of workers petitioned him.
 They complained that the local authorities had denied them their lawful participation in Sunday recreations.
-In their defense, James issued his "Declaration of Lawful Sports."
+In their defense, James issued his “Declaration of Lawful Sports.”
 Dancing, archery, athletic events and Whitsun-ales were not to be prohibited after the time of church services.
 Note that the king did not encourage these activities at just any time on Sunday.
 He permitted them only after church services.
 He believed that everyone should be in church on Sunday.
-But to require more than this he felt would be unnecessary and harmful.
+But he felt would be unnecessary and harmful to require more than this.